SiliconLabsSoftware/zephyr-silabs/README.md

 ## Structure

-This repository is the top-level [manifest repository][west-manifest] for the Silicon Labs SDK for Zephyr.
+This repository is the top-level [manifest repository][west-manifest] for the Simplicity SDK for Zephyr.
 The SDK uses the [West][west] tool to check out and organize the different repositories that are part of it.
 The [manifest file](./west.yml) tells West which repositories to check out at which revision.
 Important repos include: